kamiakhs/kamiak.org/sniperbot/privacy-policy.md

 A Discord user may request their deleted sent messages to be exempted from caching altogether by contacting the email `joseph1000000007@gmail.com` or the Discord user `joseph#9050`.

 ### Removal of Data
-Stored Data cannot be removed.
+Stored Data is completely anonymous and cannot be removed.
 The Bot does not yet store Personal Data, and no Stored Data is attached to any Discord user.

 <!---